Sukhrangpha: Reign

 At the onset of his reign, Sukhrangpha faced a serious threat from his youngest brother Chao Pulai (or Tai Sulai).
 Chao Pulai hatched a conspiracy to overthrow the regime of Sukhrangpha.
-The plot was detected, and Chao Pulai, being the son of Kamata princess Bhajani (some account says Rajani) fled to Kamata kingdom.
-The king of Kamata being the uncle of Chao Pulai came to his aid.
-Chao Pulai gathered his supporters and along with troops sent by his uncle, the king of Kamata, marched against Sukhranphaa.
-Sukhrangpha was alarmed with these developments.
-He already received intelligence that his regime was unpopular among certain sections of people and also he was not sure regarding the loyalty of his troops.
-Sukhrangpha, therefore, avoided confrontation and reconciled with Chao Pulai.
-He appointed Chao Pula as the Charing Raja, a newly created post to administer Charing, the track around Joypur on the right bank of the Burhidihing river.
-During Ahom period in Assam, the heirs apparent to the throne were appointed as Charing Raja.
-The objective of this appointment was to let the prince gain some experience of administration, before finally ascending the throne.
+The plot was detected, and Chao Pulai, being the son of Kamata princess Bhajani (some accounts say Rajani), fled to Kamateswar.
+The king of Kamata, being the uncle of Chao Pulai, came to his aid.
+Chao Pulai and Taphikhen Bargohain subsequently fled to the ruler of Kamata, who advanced with them against Sukhrangpha.
+The parallel Tai text of the Ahom-Buranji states that the force first halted at Banphang-Athagaon (Note: The Ahom Buranji mentions the place name as Ban-phang in Ahom script, while the Deodhai Assam Buranji mentions Athagaon Ban-phang.) (likely near the present-day Kaziranga) (Note: A place called Banfangh is recorded in John Peter Wade's geographical account opposite the junction where the old Dihing and Luit reunited above Kaliabor, at the western end of the old Majuli river system.) and then proceeded to Charing (in present-day Sibsagar district), where a fort was constructed.
+Sukhrangpha was alarmed by these developments and sent a messenger to the Kamata ruler asking the reason for his coming to Charing-Namdang.
+He had already received intelligence that his regime was unpopular among certain sections of people, and was not sure regarding the loyalty of his troops.
+Therefore, he avoided confrontation and reconciled with Chao Pulai.

-According to some historical accounts, the conspiracy of Chao Pulai was instigated by Chaopang Banduk Borgohain, while others say that it was him, who had poisoned the king's mind against Chao Pulai.
+He appointed Chao Pulai as the Charing Raja, a newly created post to administer Charing, although the office was still located at the capital.
+During the Ahom period in Assam, the heirs apparent to the throne were appointed as Charing Raja.
+The objective of this appointment was to let the prince gain some experience of administration before finally ascending the throne.
+According to some historical accounts, the conspiracy of Chao Pulai was instigated by Chaopang Banduk Borgohain, while others say that it was he who had poisoned the king's mind against Chao Pulai.
 But all agree that Chaopang Banduk Borgohain was the one to suffer, as he was dismissed from his office.
-His ultimate fate differ in different account, as some stated that Sukhrangpha had him executed for his crime while another account stated that Chaopang Banduk Borgohain escaped being put to death under the king's orders by concealing himself until the affair had blown over and later he was subsequently forgiven and taken back into favour.
+His ultimate fate differs in different accounts, as some stated that Sukhrangpha had him executed for his crime while another account stated that Chaopang Banduk Borgohain escaped being put to death under the king's orders by concealing himself until the affair had blown over, and later he was subsequently forgiven and taken back into favour.

 The remaining period of Sukhrangpha's reign was peaceful and without any major events.
-Eminent Assamese historian Gunaviram Barua stated in his documents that Sukhranphaa expanded his kingdom towards the bank of Brahmaputra river by defeating the neighbouring tribal chieftains, who were unable to face his prowess.
+Eminent Assamese historian Gunaviram Barua stated in his documents that Sukhrangphaa expanded his kingdom towards the banks of the Brahmaputra river by defeating the neighbouring tribal chieftains.